 Ringers on cell phones will be turned off in the classroom and all student-related activities.
-Communication on cell phones (including text messaging) will occur outside of class time.
-The student will not have a cell phone, or internet connected device on his/her person in the clinical setting or during testing.
+Communication on cell phones/electronic devices (including text messaging) will occur outside of class time.
+The student will not have a cell phone, audio/video recording/internet connected device on his/her person in the clinical setting, laboratory, Health Simulation Center or during testing.
+Devices used for online testing will utilize Lockdown Browser or designated security programs.